PanPraescribens/primitive-survival/README.md

  - Raft
  - create config file to disable assets or at least drop less gold - @techrabbit

+Version 2.5.6 Updates

+- Wood lantern recipe not showing in the handbook!!! - argh!

 Version 2.5.5 updates